Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 For IOS, you need to configure your application with the **Apple IM Development SSL certificate** and the **Apple VOIP Development SSL certificate**.

-Please note that the Rainbow Developers Sandbox platform is configured to use the **development certificates** and not the **production certificates**.
-This will allow you to test the PUSH Notifications during development phase.
+Please note that the Rainbow Developers Sandbox platform is configured to use the **development certificates** and not the **production certificates** from Apple.
+This will allow you to test the PUSH Notifications during development step.
 Check the [IOS Getting started guide](/#/documentation/doc/sdk/ios/guides/Getting_Started) for having more information.

-Once you have them, launch the command `rbw application create im` for uploading the certificate for IM notifications and the command `rbw application create voip` for uploading the certificate for VOIP notifications.
+Once you have these development certificates, launch the command `rbw application create im` for uploading the certificate for IM notifications and the command `rbw application create voip` for uploading the certificate for VOIP notifications.

 ```bash